-Maybe I’m biased, but I actually like mine better!
 What do you think?
-I love how mine has a bit deeper of a color and a little bit more shine to it.
+I love how mine has a bit deeper of a color and a little bit more shine to it than the one I saw online.
 So let’s chat about what I used and how I did it!

-Here’s what you need to make a tree stump side table:
+Here’s what I used to make a tree stump side table:

 - Tree stump or pry bar